By Tim Lambert

 Animals and Plants

-In Israel, there were wolves that preyed on sheep.
+In Israel, wolves preyed on sheep.
 Furthermore, foxes also lived in Israel.
 They liked eating fruit and sometimes damaged vines.
 In desert regions, snakes and scorpions were a danger.

 Medicine in the New Testament